 Depending on the severity of the condition, doctors may recommend antidepressants to reduce maladaptive traits relating to psychopathy.
 It’s imperative to avoid self-medication after a psychopath test and consult the doctor before taking any medication.4

 A psychopathic personality may seem difficult to diagnose, but treatment can be straightforward.
 Two of the most important steps are admitting the condition and the willingness to get help.
-Contact Blueprints for Recovery today to learn about the next steps for treatment.
+Contact The PAC Program today to learn about the next steps for treatment.